royfrancis/jekyll-theme-trianglify/documentation/usage.md

 * Adding or updating pages can be done by git clone-edit-push approach or simply editing the markdown files in the browser on GitHub.
 * Keep titles as short as possible.
 Try to keep it to one line in the table-of-contents.
-* Use all lowercase for all filenames, links etc.
 * H1 headings are reserved for page titles.
 The highest level to be used in the document is H2.
 * Linking headings causes issues with the table-of-contents.